SioKCronin/website/content/Oloid.md

 to addressing these questions, and weaving in more and more humanity and creativity into our conception of what it means to build technical systems.

-The focal point of my studio practice is a four-dimensional ocean.
+The focal point of my studio practice is a four-dimensional (4D) ocean.
 The 3D reduction would look much like our earth's oceans - a dynamic display of material in motion through space.
 A dynamical system.
 A process.
 A state of becoming.
 The additional dimension is time.
-As an embodied thinker, I can not hold advaned intuitions of 4D spaces accurately in my body alond, so I partner with computers.
+As an embodied thinker, I can not hold advaned intuitions of 4D spaces accurately in my body alone, so I partner with computers.
 Professionally, I steward human-computer ecosystems that study 4D oceans in service of unblocking pain points adversely affecting life on our planet.
-I dedicate my studio practie to learning about 4D oceans.
+I dedicate my studio practice to 4D oceans.

-Through my studies, I am learning to see events as instantaneous snapshots of a cresting wave of the 4D ocean.
+Through my studies, I am learning to see events as instantaneous snapshots of a cresting wave.
 The consequential outcome of a set of other events.
-I am learning to diffuse my attention to map the broader 4D manifold of inputs and outputs surrounding events.
+I am learning to diffuse my attention to map the broader manifold of inputs and outputs surrounding such events.
 Bayesian inference and meditation help with this.

-This is a snapshot of how I think, and rather than try to un-think this way, I gravitate towards service opportunities that benefit from such ways of thinking.
-This is what led me to wanting to steward human-computer systems.
-Such systems are themeselves 4D oceans, so prime candidates for my attention.
-I also engage in spiritual study, which allows me to nurture release in the individuals and communities (e.g. if community members are stuck in circumstantial or imagined undertow, my study of fluid dynamics in complex systems can help them navigate their way out; I do this mostly through my meditation podcast and community council).
+This is a snapshot of how I think, and rather than try to un-think this way, I gravitate towards service opportunities that could benefit from my practice of mind.
+This is what led me to stewarding human-computer systems.
+Such systems are themeselves 4D oceans, and as such are prime areans for applying my practice.

 My studio practice advances on two lines of inquiry --- embodiment and concept.